Department of Computer Science and Engineering

 CSE378 Machine Organization & Assembly Language, Fall 2007

-Some recent selected publications (full list):
+Some selected publications (full list):

 "Cooperative Empirical Failure Avoidance for Multithreaded Programs", ASPLOS 2013.